CEA Florence, Italy Directory

 Monica lived abroad in the United Kingdom and Ireland for 13 years.
 Prior to joining the CEA Florence team, Monica held several teaching positions in Italian language, literature and culture at various higher-ed institutions, including Royal Holloway University of London, University of Durham, University of Bath and University College Dublin.
 She earned a CELTA certificate to teach English as a foreign and second language.
 She also taught English to students of all levels, preparing them for the Cambridge English exams.
 Monica also holds a DITALS II certificate to teach Italian as a foreign and second language, and she worked as a teacher trainer for the same program.

 Monica firmly believes in the importance of studying abroad as a means to broaden horizons and better oneself.
 Her experiences have shown her how enriching speaking/learning other languages and knowing other cultures can be.
 She believes she would be a different person today had she not experienced life abroad.

-Letizia loves to help students connect with Italian culture.
-She thinks that overcoming the challenge of being immersed in a new and different culture and learning diverse ways of living results in personal growth and enhanced flexibility that will help students in their professional and personal lives.
+In her spare time, Letizia enjoys cooking, reading, and traveling.
+She loves to help students connect with Italian culture, and believes that overcoming the challenge of culture shock results in growth and flexibility that can help students in their professional and personal lives.

 As Internship & Student Services Coordinator, Daniele Bini helps CEA Florence students acclimate to their new home abroad.
 Daniele manages the Internship program in Florence, finding local host institutions and interviewing incoming students—while working to find matches that will benefit both hosts and interns.
 Together, with the internship seminar instructor, Daniele follows Interns’ experiences until the end of the program.
 He also organizes excursions that help introduce students to Italian locations beyond Florence.